jetzerb/muni-finance-wi/analysis/vehicle-registration-fee/vrf-notes.md

 ## Summary
 - Current SFH property tax buying power is at a 15 year low
 - Current per-capita operating budget buying power is at a 15 year low
+- Current tax amount as a share of median income is at a 15 year low
+- Since 2020, SFH tax has risen by less than 5%, while inflation and wages have increased by over 20%
+- To keep pace the SFH increase would need to be about $425/yr
 - The effect of a $40 VRF is helpful but still leaves us in roughly the same position

 - While this will be a regressive tax in some instances